Project : Close to Home : Chairs : Ink on paper and video projections

 Close to Home : Chairs, is a 65’ long horizontal row of painted images interspersed with 2 video loops of blurred or distanced gatherings of people.
 The video projectors are supported by two structures, one made from scrap wood, the other from Ikea® chair parts.
 Riffing on the simple form of a chair, this work sits against the backdrop of global industrialism that links us across great distance, but also resides ‘close to home’ through the intimacy of the object.

 The form of a chair is reasonable and follows the logic of the body.
 It holds and supports, by design.
-The flat space of painting allows for less rational qualities to emerge – the absences, the distant interconnections, causes and effects, benefits and burdens.
-This work engages the complications and complicities embedded in these questions.
+The flat and once fluid space of painting allows for less rational qualities to emerge – the absences, the distant interconnections, causes and effects, benefits and burdens.
+This work engages the complications and complicities embedded in these everyday situations.